Web Writeup @ CSEAN CTF 2026

 Instead, successful exploitation requires achieving JavaScript execution within the application’s own origin.

-With that in mind, the intended path is to leverage the XSS vulnerability to steal the administrator bot session.
-However, two major obstacles still remain:
+With that in mind, the intended path is to leverage the XSS vulnerability to steal the admin bot session.

 - Content Security Policy (CSP)